KomogortsevaYulia/KomogortsevaYulia/README.md

-### About Me :
+## About Me :

 ### Web developer, full stack

-I am finishing my 4th year at the Irkutsk National Research Technical University with a degree in **Information Systems and Technologies**.
+I am a graduate of the Irkutsk National Research Technical University, Institute of Information Technologies and Data Analysis.
+My specialty is **Information systems and technologies**.

 I like **web development** and I want to become successful in this field.

-I also have leadership skills and hope to use them in my career.
+Now I work as a full stack developer.

-I have a pet project **"Experience market"** - I am creating a website to accompany the process of increasing the level of competencies in team development through networking.
+I have a pet project [**Experience market**](https://github.com/KomogortsevaYulia/experience_market) - I am creating a website to accompany the process of increasing the level of competencies in team development through networking.

 I really love _hackathons_ for their atmosphere and the opportunity to develop hard and soft skills.